 4. Examine the interaction with residents

-You want the management to have a strong presence.
+You’d want the management to have a strong presence.
 You don’t want the phantom manager types, who will resolve your issues at the speed of continental drift.
 Seeing Management Circulars on the notice board addressing a small pothole or broken tile somewhere in the condo is a good sign that the management is on the ball.

 A management committee that interacts is also likely to use its budget in the right way, and be accountable to the residents for it.
-You don’t want situations where everyone complains about a reeking pool shower, but the budget surplus gets spent painting sunflowers in the car park.
+You don’t want situations where everyone complains about a reeking pool shower, but the budget surplus gets spent painting sunflower murals in the basement carpark.